alfonsmr/gcp-resume-challenge-frontend/content/project/acloudguru-gcp-resume-challenge.md

 * [Hugo](https://gohugo.io/)

 The code repository and versioning is done with Github.

 The frontend uses Google Analytics.

 The GitOps code for the backend is kept in a private Google Cloud Source repositoy.

+### The Author

+My name is Alfons Muñoz, I'm a computer engineer from Spain, currently living in Mexico.

+I'm passionate about Cloud Technology and DevOps culture.
+In particular I'm interested in Google Cloud Platform (GCP) and google implementation of DevOps and SRE.
+I'm 3x Google Certified Professional, [Thanks a Cloud Guru! ;-)](https://learn.acloud.guru/profile/alfonsmr), and founder of [aristaequis](http://www.aristaequis.com) a Google Cloud Partner in Mexico.
+I'm also the Latin America Community Manager at [C2C Global](https://bit.ly/3AJLbrI), "The Independent Google Cloud Community".

+Be sure to visit the [C2C Community](https://bit.ly/3AJLbrI) and drop me a message or start a new topic if you want to continue the conversation about this project or any other GCP related topic!.

+You can also contact me through [Linkedin](https://www.linkedin.com/in/alfonsmr/)

 ## The Project